altf4/Omniscience/README.md

 You can probably tell that I'm not a UI designer.
 If you are, and liked Omniscience, then please help out making the UI prettier.
 Thanks!

 ## Unofficial
 The Omniscience app is unofficial Fan Content permitted under the Fan Content Policy.
 Not approved/endorsed by Wizards.
 Portions of the materials used are property of Wizards of the Coast.
-(IE: The lovely cart of Omniscience from Jason Chan) ©Wizards of the Coast LLC.
+(IE: The lovely art of Omniscience from Jason Chan) ©Wizards of the Coast LLC.